rebelDi/Dictionary_project_SLU/README.md

 ### `npm start`
 You will automatically be transfered to the web page of the application in your local browser.
 Enjoy!

+## Current bug: sometimes you can get a "Unicode misfunction error", our corpus has some special characters, which can break the Unicode while decoding the result.

 ## -------------------------For developers------------------------- ##